By Michael Tobias

 The Role of Engineers

 There are six major types of engineering and hundreds of subcategories, only some of which are relevant to the construction industry.
 The most likely engineering services anyone building a house is likely to utilize are plumbing, electrical, HVAC, and mechanical, electrical, and plumbing (MEP).
-Sprinkler engineers play an important role in larger buildings in terms of fire protection.
+Sprinkler engineers play an important role in larger buildings in terms of fire protection, whether it be providing custom sprinkler engineering solutions or simple consultations.
 Additionally, an increasing number of leading engineering firms now specialize in energy modeling and will estimate the total energy required and strategize in terms of the best systems for the application.

 So, when we look at why architects work with engineers when they design homes, it should be relatively obvious that they have skills and experience that architects, in general, do not have.